 Chanting used to be something not for me, but now I love it.
-It provides an emotional release just like singing in the shower or belting out your favorite song in the car does.
+It provides an emotional release, just like singing in the shower or belting out your favorite song in the car does.
 It helps to invoke a sense that there is something else greater than yourself, which I think a lot of us can recognize and respect, if not believe.
-Oftentimes, we are wrapped up with all the concerns of ourselves when we could be thinking and seeing more holistically.
+Oftentimes, we are wrapped up with all our concerns when we could be thinking and seeing more holistically.

 That does comprise some of the asana practice, yes.
 But that’s not all of it.
 Depending on the style, it can be dynamic movement like in the Vinyasa context.
 Some of it can be more static, understanding muscle activation and alignment like in Hatha, or being supported by a bunch of blocks, blankets, straps, sandbags to relax in restorative yoga.

-🧘🏼♂️Sometimes, the dogma isn’t for students when they first start out (that was the case for me), but two particular tenets under the yamas and niyamas (things not to do vs things to do) have stood out for me.
-The five yamas ask practitioners to avoid violence, lying, stealing, wasting energy, and possessiveness, while the five niyamas ask for everyone to embrace cleanliness and contentment, to have self-discipline, to continually study and observe our habits, and to surrender to something greater than ourselves.
-It helps to remind me to stay humble; that we all want the same things in life and just overall how to be a better person towards myself and others.
+??♂️Sometimes, the dogma isn’t for students when they first start out (that was the case for me), but two particular tenets under the yamas and niyamas (things not to do vs. things to do) have stood out for me.
+The five yamas ask practitioners to avoid violence, lying, stealing, wasting energy, and possessiveness.
+In contrast, the five niyamas ask for everyone to embrace cleanliness and contentment, to have self-discipline, to continually study and observe our habits, and to surrender to something greater than ourselves.
+It helps to remind me to stay humble, that we all want the same things in life and just overall, how to be a better person towards myself and others.

 Jessica Seid, Yoga Instructor

 Share it Now!